Scheduled MonumentsWalesOffa's Dyke: Pentre-Bychan Hall Section, extending 540m S from Bron-Wylfa

 What is Offa's Dyke: Pentre-Bychan Hall Section, extending 540m S from Bron-Wylfa?

-Offa's Dyke: Pentre-Bychan Hall Section is a linear earthwork forming part of the eighth-century frontier monument constructed between the Anglo-Saxon kingdom of Mercia and Welsh territories.
+Offa's Dyke: Pentre-Bychan Hall Section is a linear earthwork forming part of the extensive Early Medieval frontier work traditionally attributed to King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE137.

 What period does Offa's Dyke: Pentre-Bychan Hall Section, extending 540m S from Bron-Wylfa date from?

 Offa's Dyke: Pentre-Bychan Hall Section, extending 540m S from Bron-Wylfa dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Pentre-Bychan Hall Section, extending 540m S from Bron-Wylfa?